 It reminded me of the role that libraries play in providing equality within the information landscape.
 Baldacci highlights the level of inequality that is experienced by those who are unable to read.
 A person who is not able to read is at a significant disadvantage in our information culture that relies heavily on the written word.
 But what about those who can read and aren’t able to access the information?
-They also are find themselves on an unlevel playing field when it comes to making life decisions and engaging with the world around them.
+They also find themselves on an uneven playing field when it comes to making life decisions and engaging with the world around them.
 I would add to Baldacci’s statement in saying that with limited access to information comes increased inequality.

 Libraries attempt to stand in the gap to provide access to information for all regardless of race, gender, or income level.